 The extraordinary Harpist Maria Christina Cleary from Ireland, has been described as “a true virtuoso”, a “brilliant player” and “a pioneer of period harp practice”.
 She is noted for her improvisatory skills and ingenious basso continuo playing, combined with a particular care to create a beautiful sound on a perilous instrument.

 She has been prizewinner at the following competitions as soloist: Utrecht Early Music Competition (First Prize ex-aequo, 1997), Nippon International Harp Competition (sixth prize, 1996), Dutch National Harp Competition (second prize, 1997).
 She has received awards from The Arts Council Ireland and Culture Ireland throughout her studies and professional career.
-As an orchestral player, she has worked as Principal Harpist in the Koninklijk Concertgebouworkest Amsterdam and subsequently held the position of harpist of the RTE Concert Orchestra Dublin.
+As an orchestral player, she has worked as Principal Harpist in the Koninklijk Concertgebouworkest Amsterdam and later held the position of harpist of the RTE Concert Orchestra Dublin.
 Maria has worked for years in the area of contemporary music, with MusikFabrik Köln and Remix Ensemble Porto.
 She has premièred over fifty pieces for solo harp and harp in ensemble, including Arc Song by T. Hosakawa at the Darmstadt Festival in 2002 with Peter Veale (oboe).
-More recently, she has recorded Evanescente (2013) by Beatrice Campodonico for the CMC Milano label.
+More recently, she has recorded Evanescente (2013) by Beatrice Campodonico for the CMC Milano label in 2017.